-Dr. James Gray is a board-certified Radiation Oncologist and the Medical Director at Provision CARES Proton Therapy Nashville.
+Dr. James Gray is a board-certified Radiation Oncologist.
 His career includes work with the National Naval Medical Center and the National Cancer Institute.
-He began practicing radiation oncology in Nashville in the mid-1990s, including membership in Tennessee Oncology, one of the largest privately-held physician groups in the country.
-He has established his reputation as a pioneer in the industry, performing many advanced procedures never-before-seen in the region.
+He began practicing radiation oncology in Nashville in the mid-1990s, where he has established his reputation as a pioneer in the industry, performing many advanced procedures never-before-seen in the region.

 Accomplishments and accolades, aside, it’s Dr. Gray’s passion and commitment to his patients that define him.
 He’s spent more than 30 years studying cancer and helping patients navigate the difficult path of fighting it.

 “I get to work with patients in a time of dire need for them.
 They undergo a diagnosis of cancer, and this is terribly frightening for most people to accept and move forward,” says Dr. Gray.
 “Helping someone move through that.
 Counseling them.
 Making them understand their disease.
 That’s what brings joy to me – the actual effort of bringing this understanding to those patients and then bringing the best possible care to them.
 That drives me every day.”

 Then, in 2019, he visited a physician to check out a minor health issue.
 During that visit, Dr. Gray underwent a PSA level screening.
 Much to his surprise, the levels came back slightly elevated – a possible indication of prostate cancer.

 “I realized with that PSA level, I needed to pursue this, and I went to see another physician – an outstanding urologist – and he proceeded with a diagnostic work up.
 That led to some other lab tests, an examination, and then a biopsy.”